AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Experiments

+\paragraph{Implementation Details.} In this work, we study perturbations constrained by the \( \ell_\infty \) norm, ensuring that \( \| \delta \|_\infty \leq \epsilon \), where \( \epsilon \) represents the maximum allowable perturbation, set to \( \frac{16}{255} \).
 We pre-trained the decoder for 520,000 steps on the LAION-400M dataset~\citep{schuhmann2021laion}, using a batch size of 600 per GPU on three NVIDIA A100 80GB GPUs.
 The optimizer used was AdamW, with an initial learning rate of \( 1 \times 10^{-4} \), which was adjusted using cosine annealing.
 For the downstream datasets, we fine-tuned the decoder for 20 epochs using the same optimizer, initial learning rate, and cosine annealing schedule.
-We deployed two auxiliary models: the first is a ViT-B/16 trained from scratch on ImageNet-1K, utilizing official weights from torchvision, and the second is the EVA model~\citep{fang2023eva, fang2024eva}, a ViT-L/14 model that employs masked image modeling and has been fine-tuned on ImageNet-1K.
-The maximum perturbation \( \epsilon \) for \( \delta \) was set to \( \frac{16}{255} \), and \( K \) was set to 5.
+We deployed two auxiliary models: the ViT-B/16 trained from scratch on ImageNet-1K and the ViT-L/14 EVA model~\citep{fang2023eva, fang2024eva}, both of which are trained on ImageNet-1K.
+The factor \( K \) was set to 5.
 In the pre-training stage, the initial temperature \( \tau_0 \) was set to 1, the final temperature \( \tau_{\text{final}} \) was set to 0.07, and the total steps \( T \) were set to 10,000.
-In the fine-tuning stage, the temperature \( \tau \) was fixed at 0.07.
 More details can be found in the Appendix.